my dream is that wild horses will be allowed to roam free

 Mustangs live in herds consisting of one stallion, approximately eight mares, and their offspring.
 In addition to the stallion, the herd is led by one mare.
 In dangerous situations, the head mare will lead the herd to safety, and the stallion will stay and fight.
 In cases of extreme peril, separate herds have been known to unite.
 Herds spend most of their time grazing and can often be seen playing together.

 Mustangs are a medium-sized horse.
 They are about five feet tall and eight feet long from nose to tail.
 They weigh around 800 pounds.
 Mustangs have a wide variety of colors but are usually bay, which is a reddish-brown color.
 They can also have a variety of colored patches, spots and stripes.

 Historians estimate that in 1848, between two and five million mustangs roamed the American West and Midwest.
-According to the Humane Society, less than 25,000 remain, living on rugged, arid terrain in Western states where they must work hard to survive.
+Approximately 85,000 remain, living on rugged, arid terrain in Western states where they must work hard to survive.
 Some small mustang herds also live in remote regions of the Atlantic coast and on the Sable, Shackleford, Assateague and Cumberland Islands.

 Explore the breathtaking world of America’s wild horses and burros through these photos and video clips and see how intelligent, social, and powerful these beautiful animals are.

 Roughhousing in a River: Like humans and other animals, wild horses enjoy playing in water.
 Watch the horses in this herd near Salt River, Arizona, splashing and roughhousing with each other on a sunny, spring morning.